-A perfect example of a healthy food that has been demonized by mainstream nutrition professionals is coconut oil.
+A perfect example of a healthy food that was unfairly demonized in the past is coconut oil.

 It has mainly gotten a bad rap because it is very high in saturated fat.